anshu3769/KeplerProject/README.md

 word that user attempted.
 The score will be updated in the Score table.
 If this score is more than the smallest score in the TopFiveScore table, this table will be updated.

-A player will be allowed 20 attempts at maximum in a day to improve his/her score.